Nabire

 Nabire, also known as the District of Nabire, is a town in the Indonesian province of Central Papua, at the western end of New Guinea.
 The town is the administrative seat of the Nabire Regency.
 It is served by Douw Aturure Airport.

 Geography

 The town lies on the northern coast of the island on Cenderawasih Bay.

 Climate

-Nabire has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.
+Nabire has a tropical rainforest climate (Köppen Af) with heavy to very heavy rainfall year-round.